georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 = 1.0.8 =
 * Added error check to test if group ID's are successfully being saved to Wordpress DB after submitting settings.

+= 1.0.9 =
+* Updated JS comments so they don't break things on hosts that remove line breaks in the HTML.